skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **scf_max_iter** *(integer)* - Default: *300*

-  This argument determines the maximum number of SCF iterations.
+  This parameter determines the maximum number of SCF iterations.

 \

 - **ssr22** *(boolean)* - Default: *False*

-  When **ssr22** is set to *True*, SSR(2,2) calculation is carried out, and detailed types of the REKS calculation are automatically determined from ``molecule.nst`` and **state_interactions** arguments.
-If ``molecule.nst`` is one, the single-state REKS calculation is carried out.
-When ``molecule.nst`` is larger than one, the SA-REKS or SI-SA-REKS calculation is executed according to the **state_interactions** argument.
+  When **ssr22** is set to *True*, the SSR(2,2) calculation is carried out, and detailed types of the REKS calculation are automatically determined from ``molecule.nst`` and **state_interactions** parameters.
+If ``molecule.nst`` is *1*, the single-state REKS calculation is carried out.
+When ``molecule.nst`` is larger than *1*, the SA-REKS or the SI-SA-REKS calculation is executed according to the **state_interactions** parameter.

 \

 - **guess** *(string)* - Default: *'dft'*

-  This argument determines the initial guess method for SSR calculations.
+  This parameter determines the initial guess method for the SSR calculations.

-  + *'dft'*: Initial guess orbitals for SSR calculations are generated from the DFT calculations.
+  + *'dft'*: Initial guess orbitals for the SSR calculations are generated from the DFT calculations.
   + *'read'*: Initial guess orbitals are read from the 'c0' file which contains the orbitals calculated at the previous time step.

 \